 Provides practical experience in various areas of the criminal justice system.
 Each individual student will be supervised by an instructor of criminal justice.
-Only one independent study will be allowed and must be approved by the department chair.
+Only one independent study will be allowed and must be approved by the Dean of General Studies.